Egypt lobby in the United States

 Pro-Egypt groups and individuals in the U.S.

-The Egypt lobby in the United States is a collection of lawyers, public relation firms and professional lobbyists paid directly by the government of Egypt to lobby the public and government of the United States on behalf of the interests of the government of Egypt.
+The Egypt lobby in the United States is a collection of lawyers, public relation firms and professional lobbyists paid directly by the Egyptian government to lobby the United States public and government on behalf of the interests of the Egyptian government.

 Goals

-A key goal of Egypt's lobbyists is to secure a large allocation of foreign aid; more than $50 billion in American aid has gone to Egypt since 1975.
-According to ProPublica, this massive amount of American aid has "enabled" the Egyptian government to postpone democratic reform.
+A key goal of Egypt's lobbyists is securing a large allocation of foreign aid; more than $50 billion in American aid has gone to the countrty since 1975.
+According to ProPublica, the massive amount of American aid has "enabled" the Egyptian government to postpone democratic reform.

 History

 Mubarak regime

-According to ProPublica, in 2007-8 Egypt ranked sixth in a list of the number of meetings between lobbyists for foreign governments and congressmen.
+According to ProPublica, between 2007 to 2008, Egypt ranked sixth in a list of the number of meetings between lobbyists for foreign governments and congressmen.

-During the Egyptian crisis after the 2011 Egyptian revolution, lobbyists Tony Podesta, Robert L. Livingston and Toby Moffett, paid by the Egyptian government, successfully defeated nonbinding Senate Resolution 586 that called on Egypt to "curtail human rights abuses."
+During the Egyptian Crisis after the 2011 Egyptian revolution, the Egptian government hired Tony Podesta, Robert L. Livingston and Toby Moffett for $1.1 million annually to represent Egypt's interests in Washington.
+They successfully defeated nonbinding Senate Resolution 586 that called on Egypt to "curtail human rights abuses."
 The legislative success highlighted the influence of the Egypt lobby and was an example of the extent to which President Hosni Mubarak used lobbying to protect its interests in the United States.
+After initially defending the Egyptian government's crackdown on U.S.-funded nonprofits with talking points, the lobbyists dropped Egypt as a client.

-According to Politico, Egypt spent $1.1 million in lobbying fees annually.
-In the lobbying campaign, former congressman from Connecticut Toby Moffat told his former colleagues that the bill "would be viewed as an insult" and that it would be wrong to insult an important ally.
-"We were just saying to them, 'Don't do this now to our friends in Egypt,' " he said.
-In the wake of President Mubarak's resignation, lobbyists Podesta, Moffat and Livingston continue to share "a joint, multimillion-dollar (lobbying) contract with Egypt."
+In the lobbying campaign, a former Connecticut Representative, Toby Moffat, told his former colleagues that the bill "would be viewed as an insult" and that it would be wrong to insult an important ally.
+"We were just saying to them, 'Don't do this now to our friends in Egypt,'" he said.
+In the wake of President Mubarak's resignation, lobbyists Podesta, Moffat, and Livingston continue to share "a joint, multimillion-dollar (lobbying) contract with Egypt."